Theodore Cole and Ralph Roe

-Theodore "Ted" Cole (born April 6, 1912) and Ralph Roe (born February 5, 1906) took part in the second documented escape attempt from Alcatraz, in 1937.
-Although officials were quick to conclude they died in the attempt, their remains were never found and their fate remains unknown, making the incident the first to challenge Alcatraz's reputation as an "escape-proof" prison.
+Theodore Cole (born April 6, 1912 – disappeared December 17, 1937) and Ralph Roe (born February 5, 1906 – disappeared December 17, 1937) were Oklahoma bank robbers who took part in the second escape attempt from Alcatraz in 1937.
+They departed the island by jumping into the San Francisco Bay to an uncertain fate.
+Although officials were quick to conclude they likely drowned in the frigid waters, the fact the inmates got off Alcatraz and their bodies were never found, made the incident the first to challenge Alcatraz's reputation as an "escape-proof" prison.

 Imprisonment

 Cole and Roe, both convicted bank robbers in Oklahoma, had been caught during earlier, independent escape attempts from that state's McAlester Prison.
+Roe was serving 99 years for bank robberies, and once escaped from McAlester by riding out on a truck hidden in a crate.
+Cole was a murderer at seventeen, saved from execution by his mother's eloquent appeal.
+He later killed a cellmate at McAlester, then managed an escape in a laundry bag.
+Picked up on a federal kidnap rap and awaiting trial, he fled the county jail in a garbage can.
+He was recaptured but continued to saw cell bars, and, on trips to court, to wriggle out of leg irons.
 As escape risks, they were both incarcerated in high-security Leavenworth Prison, then transferred to higher-security Alcatraz in 1936.
+When Cole arrived at Alcatraz, he reportedly said, "Don't think I like it here.
+Doubt I'll stay long".
 They were given jobs working in the prison's mat shop, a facility at the northernmost point of the island, where discarded automobile tires were cut up and converted into rubber mats for the U.S. Navy.

-Roe was originally captured after a shootout with local police and FBI agents in Shawnee on December 30, 1933 which claimed the life of Roe's partner, Wilbur Underhill Jr..
-Cole had been given a death sentence for his role in the robbery of a bottling works plant in Tulsa.
+Roe was originally captured after a shootout with local police and FBI agents in Shawnee on December 30, 1933, which claimed the life of Roe's partner, Wilbur Underhill Jr. Cole had been given a death sentence for his role in the robbery of a bottling works plant in Tulsa.
 However, that was reduced to 15 years on appeal.